Become a Professional Mentee

 Our Professional Mentoring scheme matches students with experienced professionals with a view to developing their skills, confidence and future employability.

+Applications are now open.
+The deadline is October 13th 2017.
 The scheme is open to 2nd, 3rd year and postgraduate students.

 Why join the Professional Mentoring scheme at City?